Oregon vs. Stanford NCAA Football Odds, Plays and Insights | October 2, 2021

 Oregon Stats and Trends

-- The Ducks have yet to cover the spread this season when favored by 7 points or more in three chances.
+- The Ducks have been favored by 8 points or more three times this season and have not covered the spread in any of them.

-- Oregon's games this year have hit the over on two of four set point totals (50%).
+- Oregon's games this year have gone over the total in two out of four opportunities (50%).

-- Oregon is 1-3 against the spread and 4-0 overall in games when it scores more than 27.5 points.
+- When Oregon puts up more than 27.5 points, it is 1-3 against the spread and 4-0 overall.

-- The Ducks have one giveaway this season, while the Cardinal have three takeaways .
+- This year, the Ducks have one turnover, two fewer than the Cardinal have takeaways (3).

 - Find the latest spread and moneyline odds for Oregon at SISportsbook.